twilson63/public-square-app/README.md

 In this function, we toggle the IsPosting flag to true, then we fund the transaction by calling the `fundBundlr` function passing the length of the message, then we create a Transaction adding our data and tags.
 Now that we have a transaction, we sign and upload the transaction, finally notifying any parent that we successfully uploaded our `Post`.

-🎉🎉 Congrats you are now deploying your `Posts` on to the PublicSquare of Arweave!
+🎉🎉 Congrats you are now uploading your `Posts` on to the PublicSquare of Arweave!

 ## Polishing and Deploying to the Permaweb